Elmo Smith: Roads and highways

 Smith served on the roads and highways committee in the 1949 session and was chairman in 1951.
 In that role, he pushed the legislation giving the Oregon State Highway Department the right to issue bonds to fix the state's aging roads.
 The program brought in $72 million and "transformed Oregon's highway's into economic assets."

 Smith grew to statewide prominence in a fight against the trucking industry.
 The legislature passed a bill to add a weight-mile tax on trucks.
 Implementing the Motor Carrier Highway Transportation Tax Act was put to voters as a ballot measure.
-In response, long haul truckers pushed for a competing ballot measure which would amend the Oregon Constitution to prohibit the weight-mile tax.
+In response, long haul truckers pushed for a competing ballot measure which would amend the Constitution of Oregon to prohibit the weight-mile tax.
 Smith was under a lot of pressure from the truckers.
 Advertisers pulled their accounts out of the Blue Mountain Eagle and he was bombarded with telegrams.
 Smith wrote editorials in support of the tax and campaigned all over the state.
 His efforts proved successful.
 Voters passed the tax increase and overwhelmingly voted down the trucker's initiative in the 1952 election.
 For his efforts, one person said Smith was "probably the best-versed layman in highway problems and legislation in the state."
 Smith was re-elected to the senate in 1952.

 Water Resources Board

-Smith was the original sponsor of The Water Appropriation Act, which established the Water Resources Board, an agency created to manage and regulate Oregon's water resources.
+Smith was the original sponsor of the Water Appropriation Act, which established the Water Resources Board, an agency created to manage and regulate Oregon's water resources.
 It was reorganized decades later into the Oregon Water Resources Department.